 Elected officials, including Lt.
-Gov. Suzanne Crouch, and leaders of various state agencies, such as the Indiana Bureau of Women and the Indiana Historical Bureau, have supported efforts to commemorate the suffrage centennial.
-HB 1394, introduced by State Rep. Sharon Negele (R-Attica), would create the Women's Suffrage Centennial Commission.
-It passed unanimously out of the House and now goes before the Senate.
+Governor Suzanne Crouch, and leaders of various state agencies, such as the Indiana Historical Bureau, are supporting efforts to commemorate the suffrage centennial.
+House Enrolled Act 1394, authored by State Representative Sharon Negele (R-Attica) and sponsored by State Senator Jean Breaux (R-Indianapolis), established the Indiana Women's Suffrage Centennial Commission, which is meeting regularly to plan activities and engage partners to commemorate the suffrage centennial.